15 Unusual & Beautiful Flower Names for Baby Girls

 Chrysanthemum

-This flower may not be an easy sell because of its spelling, but it has a charming sound and is the star of a beloved children's book about a mouse who overcomes teasing despite her perfect name.
-Though we have spring on the mind, mums are a beautiful fall favorite and make a fitting namesake for an autumn baby too.
-Possible nicknames could include Chrys, Annie, and more.
+This flower may not be an easy sell because of its spelling, but it has a charming sound and is the star of a beloved children’s book about a mouse who overcomes teasing despite her perfect name.
+Though we have spring on the mind, mums are a beautiful fall favorite and make a fitting namesake for an autumn baby, too.
+Possible nicknames could include Chrys and Annie.

 Dahlia